Director of Graduate Programs and the Hans A. Nielsen College of Business

 Doctor of Business Administration (DBA)

-Dr. Rollins joined the CSU faculty as a visiting professor in 1993 in the College of Business.
+He joined the CSU faculty as a visiting professor in 1993 in the College of Business.
 In 1994, he moved to the Mathematics Department and served for 13 years as an Instructor and Assistant Professor teaching statistics, algebra, business calculus, history of mathematics, and mathematical structures.
-He transitioned back to the College of Business in 2007 to teach undergraduate finance, business and economics statistics, management, microeconomics and macroeconomics, business communications, introduction to business, small business management, business plan development, and leadership.
+He transitioned back to the Nielsen College of Business in 2007 to teach undergraduate finance, business and economics statistics, management, microeconomics and macroeconomics, business communications, introduction to business, small business management, business plan development, and leadership.
 Since earning his DBA in 2017, he now also teaches graduate leadership and ethics courses.

 Your Purpose.
 Our Mission.